 One of the Seven Wonders of Portugal

 Obidos is a lovely town of narrow cobbled stone streets and whitewashed houses, with vibrant bougainvillea draping gothic doorways.
 Above it is an imposing stone castle.
 A 39-foot wall that remains intact to this day surrounds the town.
 The entire town is a National Monument and a UNESCO City of Literature.
-It is one penned of the seven wonders of Portugal.
+It is one penned as one of the Seven Wonders of Portugal.

 A Town for a Wedding Present

 People refer to this town as the Wedding town present.
-In 1228 King Dinis showed his soon-to-be bride Obidos, and she fell instantly in love; we can see why.
+In 1228, King Dinis showed his soon-to-be bride Óbidos, and she fell instantly in love; we can see why.
 King Dinis then gave the town as his wedding gift to his new Queen.
 This tradition continued with later Kings until the 19th century.
 Shortly after gifting it to his new Queen, the King remodeled the castle and the walls.
 The Queens managed the town over the centuries and took on many construction projects.
-These included the impressive Aqueduct built in the 16th century at the town entry.
-An earthquake in 1755 did cause significant damage to the castle and other buildings.
+These included the impressive aqueduct built in the 16th century at the town’s entry.
+An earthquake in 1755 caused significant damage to the castle and other buildings.

-Royal patronage over the centuries helped Obidos retain its charming and unique personality.
+Royal patronage over the centuries helped Óbidos retain its charming and unique personality.
 Considering its popularity, we expected it to be touristy, but it has maintained authenticity and warmth.
+It is what makes Óbidos special.

-The Obidos Castle rests above the town, watching over its kind and loyal citizens.
+The Óbidos Castle rests above the town, watching over its kind and loyal citizens.
 The castle is a mix of Romanesque, Gothic, and Baroque architecture.
 It is a stone structure in a trapezoidal design and has withstood many battles throughout its years, including Napolean Bonapart.
+It alone makes Óbidos worth visiting.

 After being abandoned for many years, restoration began in 1948 and returned to its original glory.
 It is now a luxury hotel that likely would have pleased many previous royal owners.